vildeka/Bioinformatics_diary/first_entry.md

 Make a repository localy:
 ```
-mkdir diary
+$ mkdir diary
-cd diary
+$ cd diary
-git init        #this creates the hidden folder git which makes it a repository
+$ git init        #this creates the hidden folder git which makes it a repository
-git status
+$ git status
 ```
 The `git status` should give a output looking like this:
 ```
+# On branch master
+#
+# Initial commit
+#
+nothing to commit (create/copy files and use "git add" to track)
+´´´